myanpetra99/JS-TensorFlow-NumberRecognitionWeb-Demo/README.md

-(PRACTICE 🔰) Number Recognition Web
+(For My Curiosity 🔰) Number Recognition Web

 converting trained ML model to JS and load it on Web using tensorflow.js